Albania: Wrong for Britain to blame Tirana on migrants

-TIRANA, Albania -- Albania’s prime minister said Tuesday that Britain is carrying out a “calculated attack” on his country by blaming it for the increased number of immigrants crossing the English Channel illegally.
+TIRANA, Albania -- Albania’s prime minister said Tuesday that Britain is carrying out a “calculated attack” on his country by blaming it for the increased number of migrants crossing the English Channel.

-Edi Rama said that the new British Cabinet was scapegoating Albanians because it “has gone down a blind alley with its new policy resulting from Brexit.”
+Edi Rama said that the new U.K. Cabinet was scapegoating Albanians because it “has gone down a blind alley with its new policy resulting from Brexit.”

-Britain has seen more than 40,000 migrants crossing the Channel this year, a record high.
-One-third of them are Albanians.
+Britain has seen more than 40,000 migrants crossing the Channel in small boats this year, a record high.
+Almost a third are Albanians, according to the U.K. government.

 The U.K. and France signed an agreement Monday that will see more police patrol beaches in northern France in an attempt to stop migrants from trying to cross in small boats.